BY-LAWS OF SAIL NOVA SCOTIA

 ELECTION AND TERM OF OFFICE

 11.1 The open positions on the Board of Directors shall be elected by a majority vote of association members in attendance at the Annual General Meeting.
 Board members are elected for a three (3) year term without standing for election.
-Board members are encouraged to serve for three-year terms in order to provide some overlap with other Directors from year-to-year.

 11.2 The election at the Annual General Meeting shall take place in two parts.
 The first part shall elect the President for the Association from the qualified candidates who have been nominated.
 The second part shall elect the Directors to the open positions on the Board of Directors from the qualified candidates including any candidates, if they desire, who were not elected in the first part.
 The Board will select the Executive Committee and Programme Chairs from the newly elected Board members.